PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Histograms showing distance to nearest hospital distributions*

+18.5% of collisions that result in death or injury fall outside of the 5 km radius to nearest hospital.

 We compute the relative severity (how many out of the total collisions are collisions that result in fatalities) for collisions that occur within and outside of the 5 km radius to nearest hospital we see that collision occurring within the 5 km radius have a fatality rate of 0.59% whilst collisions occurring outside the radius have a fatality rate of 0.65%.
 If we only consider motorist deaths, the difference becomes even larger.
 Collisions within the 5 km radius have a motorist fatality rate of 0.20% whilst outside the radius, the fatality rate increase to 0.32%.
 We can compare to the average fatality rate of 0.60% and the average motorist fatality rate of 0.22%.
 Overall, we see that collisions occurring more than 5 km away form the nearest hospital have a higher fatality rate, especially when one considers motorist deaths.

 These tendencies can naturally be explained by the speed limit increasing as you go further from the city centre, where most of the hospitals are located.
 There are also more highways outside of the city centre.
 Also, these do not necessarily mean that the increased fatality rates are due to long ambulance drives.
 What it does say is that there are significant number of fatal collisions that are not covered by the 5 km radius of the nearest hospital.